Skip To Main Content

 Participation in the MCAs

-Student participation in the MCAs is important because it gives your school and district the opportunity to evaluate their curriculum and instruction to ensure all students have access to a high-quality education.
-The more students who participate, the more accurate the data is for districts and schools to make informed decisions about how to use money and resources to support all students.
+When your student takes the MCA, it helps your school and district see how well their teaching and programs are working for all students.
+The more students who participate, the more information districts and schools have to make informed decisions about how to use money, staff, and resources to support every student’s learning.

 MDE Statewide Testing